Zasora/Testing/Testing.md

 ![WaddleDoo](Images/WaddleDoo.jpg)

 Above this is an image I hope!

+1. lists

+1. work

+	1. like

+		1. this

+		1. yeah

+	1. Uh huh

+1. yes